Can dogs eat peanuts?

 • Shells cause choking

-• Xylitol in some flavored products
+• Xylitol in some flavoured products

 Potential benefits